Murder of Bob Chappell: Trial

-The trial commenced in August 2010 before then-Justice Alan Blow in the Criminal Court of the Supreme Court of Tasmania.
+The trial commenced in August 2010 before Justice Alan Blow in the Criminal Court of the Supreme Court of Tasmania.
 Tim Ellis SC and Jack Shapiro appeared for the State of Tasmania.
 David Gunson SC and Louise Brooks appeared for Neill-Fraser.
 During the trial it emerged that police had bugged Neill-Fraser's home and obtained some 768 hours' worth of recordings, none of which was played to the court.

 Detective Shane Sinnitt admitted that police had not followed up the possibility that a grey dinghy, different from the blue and white dinghy owned by Neill-Fraser, had been seen heading in the direction of Four Winds on 26 January 2009.

 Vass on the Basha inquiry

 During the course of the trial, it was established that Meaghan Vass had been 15 years old on 26 January 2009.
 She had been homeless since she was 13.
 Having discovered the matching profiles, police first spoke to her with a view to interviewing her, to see if she had any connection with the death of the deceased.
 She declined to be interviewed.
 In cross-examination her explanation was that she felt intimidated and that she had "just never dealt with something this large before".

 As it was not possible to provide a statement of the evidence she would give before the jury, what has come to be known as a Basha inquiry was conducted in the absence of the jury.
 Its purpose was to determine what she was likely to say or not say in evidence before the jury.

 In her evidence-in-chief in the course of the Basha inquiry, she said she was living in Hobart in early 2009, that she had never been aboard Four Winds, she did not remember if she went to the area of Constitution Dock in January and February 2009, and she did not remember going to an area of Goodwood near Negara Crescent where there was an industrial estate and some yachts in January 2009.
 She was briefly cross-examined.
 First, she was asked where she was living in January 2009.
 She said she was "pretty sure" she was living at a Montrose women's shelter, which she named.
 The appellant's counsel asked: "Pretty sure?"
 She answered: "Yes, I can't really remember, I'm sorry".
 She said she had no occupation at the time and received a special benefit.
 She confirmed that she had never been on board Four Winds and she had no memory of being in the wharf area of Constitution Dock and seeing the yacht there.
 She agreed with defence counsel that the wharf area was not an area she would go to in late January 2009, and that it was highly unlikely she was around Constitution Dock on about 27 or 28 January 2009.
 She confirmed she had no memory of going to a shipyard in Negara Crescent, Goodwood called Cleanlift Marine and agreed that she had never been there in her life.